What is Accretive?

-To be accretive is to increaseper share.
+To be accretive is to increase earnings per share.

 Accretion is a good thing for companies because it adds to the bottom line and thus increases shareholder value, which is the goal of every company.
 Of course, not all acquisitions turn out to be accretive, despite all the forecasts saying so.
-Accordingly, the manner in which an integrates a target into its operations is key to ensuring that the expected materialize.
+Accordingly, the manner in which an acquirer integrates a target into its operations is key to ensuring that the expected gains materialize.